LondheShubham153/90DaysOfDevOps/2023/day61/tasks.md

-## Task 2:
-  Create a folder and use `terraform init` command.
-- Create 2 EC2 instances(t2.micro) with Ubuntu AMI with a single terraform script .
-   Rest keep in default as of now.
-- Use `terraform destroy` command as you learned above and stop the EC2 instance.

 Also along with these tasks its important to know about Terraform in general- Who are Terraform's main competitors?
 The main competitors are: